martenbjork/distribute-layers/README.md

 	layers: layers
 	max: 1500 # The total space that the layers should fill up
 ```
-[See example project](http://share.framerjs.com/s8um1517do7j/) (Click open to view code in Framer Studio)
+[See example project](http://share.framerjs.com/s8um1517do7j/) (Click “open” to view code in Framer Studio)